Film: Big Daddy

 - Running Gag

-- Screw The Rules, I'm Cute: Julian gets to win every card game he plays because he's a kid.
+- Screw the Rules, I'm Beautiful!: Julian gets to win every card game he plays because he's a kid and he's cute.
 His favorite "game," in fact, is called "I Win".Nazo: [mad over "losing"] This is bullshit!

 - Shoo Out the Clowns: When Sonny's lie is exposed by Arthur Brooks, the usually comical Nazo becomes a lot more serious, taking Sonny aside and telling them that he'd like to help, but "my status in this country is not exactly legal."

-- Sink or Swim Fatherhood: Although Sonny has a bit more help than most thanks to Nazo (who, admittedly, is an even worse father figure), Phil and Tommy, and eventually Kevin when he returns from China.
+- Sink-or-Swim Fatherhood: Sonny has a time and a half trying to figure fatherhood after Julian shows up.
+Although he has a bit more help than most thanks to Nazo (who, admittedly, is an even worse father figure), Phil and Tommy, and eventually Kevin when he returns from China.